 Important note: I have been blogging throughout my process of discovering these systems and how they work.
 Since some things I have written about in the past I have changed my mind about, so please keep that in mind while reading.
-I am definitely an amateur and not an expert, so feel free to debate me in the comments!
+At this point, I am satisfied with where I have placed myself in various systems and feel solid in my knowledge of them, but I am always happy to answer questions in the comments!

 About the Site